top of page

 People often tell me -

-"You don't LOOK like an alcoholic!"
+"You don't look like

 I suffered needlessly for years.
 I’ve lost friends to this disease.
 Now, I dedicate my life to helping women reclaim their happiness and purpose—before it’s too late.